aiven/devportal/docs/products/opensearch/reference/plugins.rst

 Plugins available with Aiven for OpenSearch
 ===========================================

 Aiven for OpenSearch includes by default a standard a set of plugins.
-We also provide support for enabling a further set of plugins should you need them.
+We are also working on adding a further set of new OpenSearch plugins.
 The exact plugins are listed in the sections further down this page.

 .. tip::